JuliaLang/www.julialang.org/drafts/_posts/2012-02-02-shelling-out-sucks.md

     	from (irb):14
     	from :0

-However, this 8-line, 200-character function is a far cry from the simplicity and ease of the expression we started with:
+However, this 8-line, 200-character function is a far cry from the simplicity and clarity of the expression we started with:

     `find #{dir} -type f -print0 | xargs -0 grep foo | wc -l`.to_i